GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 * Error flagged around the use of legend in a fieldset, issue with it being inside a div.
 Error also flagged for using the required attribute on a submit type input.
 Warnings about headings.
 All fixed in commit #91 .
 Fix wc3 error and warnings for adopt a dog html page

 Dog profile html files (x10)
-* Errors flagged using button as a desendand of anchor element.
+* Errors flagged using button as a descendant of anchor element.
 Warning regarding headings.
 Fixed all in commit #92.
 Fix wc3 errors and warning for all dog profile pages

 CSS
 * One error found, forgot to include unit after number in a font size declaration.
 Fixed issue on form complete and 404 page.